-Nucleic acids questionsWatch
+Nucleic acids questionsWatch this thread

 Nucleic acids, more specifically purines (rather than pyrimidines; purines are adenine and guanine) are metabolised into uric acid.
 When uric acid crystallises, for as of yet unknown reasons, it causes gout.
 The more nucleic acid available, the more uric acid available, the likelier that it could crystallise and cause gout.